zedshaw/python-lust/README.md

 A. Alright.
 Say it with me.
 SHUT THE FUCK UP.

-Q. Why aren't you using TOML or JSON for config files?
+Q. Why aren't you using TOML, JSON, YAML for config files?

 A. Holy mother fuck dude.
 FUHG GUR SHPX HC!